Let’s cut to the chase: what are high-protein foods for weight loss?

 But here’s why that slogan is demonstrably false:

-A calorie of a donut is then equal to the calorie of an avocado, or a nut, or fruit, correct?
+A calorie of a donut is then equal to the calorie of an avocado, a nut, or fruit, correct?

 Do you see the craziness of this?